enesduran/smpl_aug/core/simkinect/README.md

 Note: we base our implementation on [SimKinect](https://github.com/ankurhanda/simkinect/).
-Please respect their listence and consider cite their paper if you find our code useful.
+Please respect their licence and consider citing their paper if you use our code.